craig-day/ecto_sharding/README.md

 1. `use Ecto.Sharding.Repo` instead of `Ecto.Repo`

-    In any repos you have defined in your app, use the `Ecto.Sharding.Repo` instead:
+    In any repos you have defined in your app, use `Ecto.Sharding.Repo` instead:

     ```elixir
     use Ecto.Sharding.Repo, otp_app: :my_app